jhpoelen/fb-osmose-bridge-js/README.md

-# fb-osmose-bridge-js
+# osmose-web-api-js
-javascript library for using https://github.com/jhpoelen/fb-osmose-bridge .
+Javascript library for using https://github.com/osmose-model/osmose-web-api-js .

 For usage, see [generate.html](./example/generate.html).